RezaArani/aillm/README.md

 ### 📢 Recent Updates

+* User Memory Summarization

-We have introduced a new feature that enables **image description using AI models** with just a few lines of code! 🎉 Now, you can effortlessly generate **detailed textual descriptions of images** by simply passing an image file and a text query to the model.
+* We have introduced a new feature that enables **image description using AI models** with just a few lines of code! 🎉 Now, you can effortlessly generate **detailed textual descriptions of images** by simply passing an image file and a text query to the model.
 The integration is seamless, requiring minimal setup while leveraging **powerful vision models** to analyze and interpret images.
 Check out the `DescribeImage` and `DescribeImageFromFile` functions to get started! 🚀

 ## **License**
 This project is licensed under the **Apache License, Version 2.0**.